jtheobalds/freestyle_project/README.md

 # Recipe and Lists App

-This is a python application that will allow a user to search for recipes based on food items and send list of ingredients to Google Keep
+This is a python application that will allow a user to search for recipes based on food items and view the recipe, its ingredients, and send a list of ingredients to Google Keep.

 ## Installing the program